If there’s one thing all gambling addicts agree upon, it’s this: Gambling ruins your life.

 However, drugs, alcohol, tobacco, gambling, gaming, porn, and junk food short circuit this reward mechanism and transport you directly to pleasure without you having to put in the effort.
 Since humans are also hardwired to follow the path of least resistance, you’re predisposed to develop addictions to vices that provide or promise instant gratification.

-Gambling short circuits your dopamine-induced reward mechanism by the promise of the pleasure of making money without having to work hard for it.
+Gambling rewires your neural circuits in similar ways to addictive drugs.
+It short circuits your dopamine-induced reward mechanism by the promise of the pleasure of making money without having to work hard for it.
 You just need to be lucky or skew the odds in your favor.
 But the problem is that shortcuts don’t work.
 Gamblers always end up losing money.

 People can and do recover [from a gambling addiction], but I hate to say it but the numbers are small.
 This is a tough addiction to recover from, unfortunately.